Money laundering schemes: common criminal strategies

 The money laundering process typically (but not always) takes place in three steps.

 Criminals use many different tactics to conceal the origin of illegal funds.
-Here are some of the most common money laundering schemes.
+While it would be nearly impossible to write an exhaustive list, here are some of the most common money laundering schemes.

 This money laundering scheme is when a criminal splits up a large amount of money into smaller chunks to avoid their transactions appearing suspicious.
 Financial institutions are obligated to report transactions above $10,000, so depositing a large amount of criminal proceeds simply isn’t an option.
 By enlisting the help of associates, friends, or relatives, sometimes in several countries, a criminal can have those individuals deposit smaller amounts into their accounts and then have that money wired to his own account.

-This is when funds are sent on a trip to various accounts, individuals, shell companies, countries with low regulatory enforcement, etc. before being sent back to their owner with a shiny veneer of being legitimate.
+This is when funds are sent on a “trip” to various accounts, individuals, shell companies, countries with low regulatory standards, etc. before being sent back to their owner with a shiny veneer of legitimacy.
+The idea is to create a complicated path that’s hard to follow.
 It’s easy for analysts and investigators to miss a step in this complex journey of criminal funds, making them difficult to trace back to their original source.

 For a long time, cash was king for criminal activity, but that’s no longer the case.
 Virtual currencies like Bitcoin are not regulated in a uniform way, making them an easy vehicle to launder criminal proceeds.
+Certain types of cryptocurrency also allow for a great deal of anonymity.
 This money laundering scheme has emerged recently, and regulators and financial institutions are now trying to keep up.

 This scheme takes advantage of the complexity of international laws and regulations.
 A money launderer may manipulate invoices or the value of goods in order to move money around and give it the appearance of being legitimate.
 Moving funds through different countries, with the involvement of several individuals or businesses, makes it easier for criminals to evade standard AML checks.

-Since lots of cash moves through online gambling, it can be a natural place for illicit money to be laundered.
-Both the layering and placement steps of the money laundering process are relatively easy at an online casino.
-With two accomplices sitting at the same digital table, one can lose on purpose, quietly transferring money to the other.
+Since lots of cash moves through casinos, both online and offline, it can be a natural place for illicit money to be laundered.
+Both the layering and placement steps of the money laundering process are relatively easy at a casino.
+With two accomplices sitting at the same table, one can lose on purpose, quietly transferring money to the other.

-Cash can be made to look legitimate through reselling.
+Cash can easily be made to look legitimate through reselling assets.
 Criminals may purchase big-ticket items with cash, and then quickly resell those items to have money they are able to actually use in their bank account.
-Real estate, luxury cars, and other such items are popular placements for money laundering.
+Real estate is one of the most common vehicles for this type of money laundering, but luxury cars and other such items are popular placements for illicit funds.

 One of the keys to detecting money laundering schemes is identifying specific red flags that may indicate suspicious behavior.
 Here are some of the common red flags to look out for: